 When it comes to the science of weather and weather-related issues like summer ozone, no one tells the story more often than our state’s television meteorologists.
 Since 2018, the Simple Steps.
 Better Air. program has been working with meteorologists from all major broadcast news affiliates in Denver and the Colorado Department of Public Health and Environment to talk about the problems and solutions to air pollution.
 The group is essential in providing helpful public information about air quality alerts, taking actions to reduce pollution and recommending ways to improve how we talk about ozone.

-In July 2019, the Regional Air Quality Council’s (RAQC) Simple Steps.
-Better Air. program and the Colorado Department of Public Health and Environment (CDPHE) teamed up to reduce summer ozone with the CDPHE “Employees For Clean Air” program.
-More than 180 CDPHE employees committed to reducing at least two car trips each week over the summer by combining trips, carpooling, biking, walking and taking public transportation.
-Skipping car trips they would have made alone eliminated a total of 20,083 vehicle miles in three weeks.
+Simple Steps.
+Better Air. and the Colorado Department of Public Health and Environment (CDPHE) partnered on an effort to demonstrate the benefits of reducing vehicle trips.
+More than 180 CDPHE “Employees For Clean Air” participated in the 2019 program.
+Employees used “simple steps” to take at least two fewer car trips each week.
+Skipping car trips, including those they would have made alone (single-occupancy vehicle trips), eliminated a total of 20,083 vehicle miles in three weeks.
 That’s a significant reduction of ozone-causing emissions across Metro Denver.
-Results of the CDPHE program were used to design a trip reduction plan that is available to other agencies and businesses in our area, and to increase participation in the campaign’s #JustSkip2 movement.
+Results of the CDPHE program were used to design a trip reduction plan that is available to other agencies and businesses in our area, and to increase participation in the campaign’s #JustSkip2 Challenge.
 The idea of #JustSkip2 is to avoid taking two car trips each week to create cleaner air.
-If you are interested in learning more about conducting a similar program at your organization or in your community, contact the RAQC at 303.629.5450 or firstname.lastname@example.org.
+If you are interested in learning more about conducting a similar program at your organization or in your community, contact David Sabados at firstname.lastname@example.org.